vedph/pythia/docs/words.md

 For instance, in a literary corpus one might pick attribute `genre` to see the distribution of a specific word among its values, like "epigrams", "rhetoric", "epic", etc.; or pick attribute `year` with 3 bins to see the distribution of all the works in different years.
 With 3 bins, the engine would find the minimum and maximum value for `year`, and then define 3 equal ranges to use as bins.

 (2) for each picked attribute, display a pie chart with the frequency of the selected lemma/word for each value or (values bin) of the attribute.

+## Creation Process

+The word and lemma index is created as follows:

+1. first, the index is cleared, because it needs to be globally computed on the whole dataset.
+2. words are inserted grouping tokens by language, value, POS, and lemma.
+This means that we define as the same word form all the tokens having these properties equal.
+The word's count is the count of all the tokens belonging to it.
+3. lemmata are inserted grouping tokens by language and lemma, provided that there is one.
+The lemma has been assigned to tokens by a POS tagger.
+Thus each unique combination of language and lemma in a token is a lemma.
+The lemma's count is the sum of the count of all the words belonging to it.
+Once lemmata are inserted, their identifiers are updated in the corresponding words.

+Their counts index is created as follows: